 How to Select Fresh Seafood

-Next time you're at the fish market remember these important tips from FreshAIG.com for selecting the freshest seafood.
+Next time you're at the fish market remember these important tips from FreshAIG.com to select the freshest seafood.

 fresh fish on ice at a seafood market